 I discuss many of these issues in more detail in an article entitled, “Living with Less to Have More.”
 In this article, I am going to take it one step further and talk about the ultimate personal downsizing.

 Part of the goal of ultimate personal downsizing is not only to reduce your expenses to the bare minimum so that you have more financial security but also to greatly increase your freedom.
 Here are the two components.

 The design, technology, and gas mileage of motorhomes have made huge advancements in recent years.
-And considering the massive downturn in the value of real estate (2011), a land-based home purchase isn’t the guaranteed investment that it once was.
+And considering how real estate values can sometimes drop dramatically, a land-based home purchase isn’t the guaranteed investment that it once was.